 Expeditions #372 and #375 targeted slow-slip earthquakes off the coast of Gisborne, providing a deeper understanding of the Hikurangi plate boundary – New Zealand’s largest fault.
 Cores were drilled 500 m below the seafloor and deep-ocean observatories installed into the boreholes to give scientists much-needed information on the structure and behaviour of the plate boundary and the future risks of large earthquakes and tsunamis.
 The causes of huge submarine landslides in this area were also investigated.

 Expedition #374 saw JOIDES Resolution sail to the rough and remote Ross Sea near Antarctica to drill into the seafloor off the Ross Ice Shelf.
 The expedition aimed to improve our understanding of the stability of the West Antarctic Ice Sheet through multiple cycles of warming and cooling over the past 20 million years.
 This information will eventually contribute to climate change models.

 Expedition #376 investigated seafloor hydrothermal systems at the Brothers Volcano, northeast of Bay of Plenty.
 This remarkable volcano is belching highly acidic fluids at over 300°C into the overlying ocean.
 Amazingly, there is life in this environment, so scientists on board studied the microorganisms that live there to provide insights into the extreme conditions of this seafloor ecosystem.

-Expedition #378 will be the last in New Zealand waters, late in 2018.
-It will take the ship south of Stewart Island to study the South Pacific’s climate history.
-Drilling will reveal information about the Eocene era, 56–34 million years ago, when the world experienced extreme global warming.
+Expedition #378, late in 2018, was the last in New Zealand waters.
+It took the ship south of Stewart Island to study the South Pacific’s climate history.
+Drilling revealed information about the Eocene era, 56–34 million years ago, when the world experienced extreme global warming.
 Learning how the southern Pacific was affected by this warming, which was also associated with high levels of greenhouse gases, will help to improve predictions of the impacts of future global warming.

 Learn more about JOIDES Resolution and its research

 Together, the six voyages cost around $120 million and delivered 200 scientists to Aotearoa to undertake research that will continue well beyond the expeditions.
 The entire project is believed to be the largest-ever project-specific international investment in New Zealand science in a single year.